views-platform/docs/ODRs/process_002_versioning_conventions.md

 ---

 ## Decision
 All projects and packages inside the `views-platform` organization (e.g `views-pipeline-core` and `views-stepshifter`) will adopt the Semantic Versioning (SemVer) convention.
+You should do this by updating the pyproject.toml file for your respective package before submitting a release.

 The versioning format `x.y.z` will be used, where: